-- The butter should start to foam around the 2 minute mark and you’ll just keep swirling.
-Once the the pan starts to collect golden flecks (do not let them turn black) on the bottom, the butter turns a golden amber color and puts off a nutty aroma, you’ll know it’s done.
+- The butter should begin to foam around the 2 minute mark and you’ll just keep swirling.
+Once the the pan starts to collect golden flecks (do not let them turn black) on the bottom, the butter will turn a golden amber color and will put off a nutty aroma.
+That's when you’ll know it’s done.

-- Once your butter has turned the perfect golden/amber/brown pour into a bowl to stop the browning process and set aside until ready to use.
-It will keep in the refrigerator up to one week.
+- Remove the pan immediately from the heat (so that it doesn't burn) and let sit just a minute.
+Then pour into a bowl to stop the browning process and set aside until ready to use.